bahaidev/textbrowser/README.md

     by being able to use a natively stringifying version of Jamilih (once complete)

-1. Use validators with all JSON Schemas and instances to confirm schemas are defined properly (as part of `npm test`)

 1. URL (sorted) params keyed to indexHTML of page for caching

 1. Build library (for browser or Node) to utilize site.json file to add